apache/arrow/docs/source/python/getstarted.rst

 Working with large data
 -----------------------

-Arrow also provides the :class:`pyarrow.dataset` api to work with large data, which will handle for you partitioning of your data in smaller chunks
+Arrow also provides the :class:`pyarrow.dataset` API to work with large data, which will handle for you partitioning of your data in smaller chunks